Raimind History, Family Crest & Coats of Arms

-England with the Norman Conquest of 1066.
+Raimind is a name of ancient Norman origin.
+It arrived in England with the Norman Conquest of 1066.
 Raimind is a name that comes from the Norman personal name Raimund.
 This name is composed of the elements ragin, meaning counsel, and mund, meaning protection.

 Early Origins of the Raimind family